anapsix/dynamicinfradays/user/pages/2016-nyc-programme/default.md

 Casey will examine these anti-patterns and other common pitfalls in containerization and will describe how you can avoid them - a discussion relevant both for developers who wish to gain greater understanding of the environment their applications are deployed to, and operators interested in the benefits of containers for their architecture.

-#### <a name="openwhisk"></a>_OpenWhisk: A Serverless Computing Platform_ <span style="font-size: smaller">- [Ioana Baldini](#ioanab) & [Philippe Suter](#philippes)</span>
+#### <a name="openwhisk"></a>_OpenWhisk: A Serverless Computing Platform_ <span style="font-size: smaller">- [Rodric Rabbah](#rodricr) & [Philippe Suter](#philippes)</span>

 OpenWhisk is a serverless computing platform which aims to bring event-based and functional programming to microservice architectures.
-Ioana and Philippe will discuss basic concepts of serverless platforms, introduce the action container model, and highlight the tradeoffs with other approaches such as virtual machines or containerized services.
+Rodric and Philippe will discuss basic concepts of serverless platforms, introduce the action container model, and highlight the tradeoffs with other approaches such as virtual machines or containerized services.

 They'll then dive into the architecture of OpenWhisk in more detail, discussing how it uses containers internally, and will describe some of the challenges in, and lessons learned from, building a serverless platform.

-Ioana and Philippe will round off with an OpenWhisk demo and a quick preview of what lies ahead for OpenWhisk and serverless computing generally.
+Rodric and Philippe will round off with an OpenWhisk demo and a quick preview of what lies ahead for OpenWhisk and serverless computing generally.

 #### <a name="package"></a>_Thinking Inside the Box: Can Containers Solve the Package Problem?_ <span style="font-size: smaller">- [Joe Brockmeier](#joeb)</span>